 - Creating Support

-Phylicia Rashad, an African American actress. was born on this date in 1948.
+Phylicia Rashad, an African and Native American actress, was born on this date in 1948.

-But it was her characterization of successful attorney and mother Clair Huxtable on "The Cosby Show" that catapulted her to worldwide TV fame.
-After "The Cosby Show," Rashad appeared in the television movies "The Babysitter’s Seduction" and "The Possession Of Michael D." In 1996 she portrayed Bill Cosby’s wife again in the television show "Cosby" from 1996 to 2000.
+But her characterization of a successful attorney and mother, Clair Huxtable, on "The Cosby Show" catapulted her to worldwide TV fame.
+After "The Cosby Show," Rashad appeared in the television movies "The Babysitter’s Seduction" and "The Possession Of Michael D." In 1996, she portrayed Bill Cosby’s wife again in the television show "Cosby" from 1996 to 2000.
 Rashad has appeared in such films as "Once Upon A Time When We Were Colored," "Loving Jezebel," and "The Visit."
-She starred and produced the television movie "The Old Settler" which co-starred her sister Debbie Allen.
+She starred in and produced the television movie "The Old Settler," which co-starred her sister Debbie Allen.

 Rashad taught drama at her alma mater, Howard University.
-She is a member of Alpha Kappa Alpha Sorority, Inc. She spent one year in Mexico growing up, and as a result, speaks English and Spanish fluently, as well as Portuguese.
+She is a member of Alpha Kappa Alpha Sorority, Inc. She spent one year in Mexico growing up, and as a result, she speaks English, Spanish fluently, and Portuguese.